Get the “Engineer’s MBA”

 This highly collaborative learning space will increase your understanding of course concepts and keep you motivated to learn new skills and improving their workplace performance.

-The Engineering Management program requires 12 courses for a total of 30 graduate credits.
+The online Master of Engineering in Engineering degree program with an emphasis in Engineering Management requires 12 courses for a total of 30 graduate credits.
 You will typically take two courses each semester.

 Course web conferences are the only time-constrained course activities; all other weekly assignments can be accomplished on days and times of your choice.
 You can expect to spend about 20 hours a week on coursework and participating in team project activities.

-The MEM Curriculum includes 24 credits of the required courses and 6 credits from the electives listed below.
+The Engineering Management Curriculum includes 24 credits of the required courses and 6 credits from the electives listed below.
 Other appropriate electives may be selected upon approval by program director.

 Foundations of Engineering Leadership